hashrocket/gatling/README.md

 end
 ```

-And that's it.
-That function will be called right before `mix deps get`
+This function will be called right after `mix digest`

 ## Development